QBladeOcean/QBladeOceanDocs/docs/source/src/user/dlc/dlc.rst

 Offshore DLC Generation in the GUI
 ----------------------------------

 When IEC **61400-3-1** or **61400-3-2** is selected in the *IEC Design Load Case Generator* dialog, the user is asked to choose a *Wave Template* and to provide a *DLC List*, while the *DLC Parameter Range* section is hidden from view.
 The *Wave Template* is a *Linear Wave Object* in QBlade, which serves as the template for this particular DLC.
-E.g. the wave template contains information about the the spectrum, spectral discretization etc. and only the key parameters for wave height, wave period or wave direction will be adjusted for each simulation definition that will be generated from the Design Load Case Generator.
+E.g. the wave template contains information about the spectrum, spectral discretization etc. and only the key parameters for wave height, wave period or wave direction will be adjusted for each simulation definition that will be generated from the Design Load Case Generator.
 The data table that is required then contains all information about the parameter variations for this DLC (that was previously input into the *Parameter Range* section).

 The format of the DLC table that is required is equivalent as described in :ref:`DLC Generation via Spreadsheets`, with the exception that the entries for a few columns in this table are not required, while others can be filled in automatically by QBlade according to the respective IEC standard.